tuva-health/tuva/README.md

     - source_database: 'hcup' by default - change this to the database where you created the source data tables
     - source_schema: 'public' by default - change this to the schema where you created the source data tables
 4. Run project
-    1. Navigate to the project in the command line
+    1. Navigate to the project directory in the command line
-    2. Run dbt seed to load seed files into the data warehouse (only needed if this is your first time running)
-    3. Run dbt run
-    4. Run dbt docs generate to create documentation followed by dbt docs serve to view documentation in a browser
+    2. Execute "dbt build"

 ## Modules
 Tuva is designed for use by a data practitioner with healthcare data (EHR or claims) in a data warehouse.
 The following modules are either currently available or under development: